rust-lang/book/src/ch01-01-installation.md

 > show the output of the previous command.
 Additionally, PowerShell-specific
 > examples will use `>` rather than `$`.

-### Installing `rustup` on Linux or macOS
+### Installing `rustup` on GNU/Linux or macOS

-If you’re using Linux or macOS, open a terminal and enter the following command:
+If you’re using GNU/Linux or macOS, open a terminal and enter the following
+command:

 ```console
 $ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh